Where do you begin with value stream management? Is it the map, is it the agenda of the session, or is it something else?

-Value Stream Mapping finds its origins in Toyota's Production System, builds on the Lean concept of Muda (waste), and involves a considerable amount of post-it notes, A3 sheets of paper, and lots of discussions.
+Value stream mapping finds its origins in Toyota's Production System, builds on the Lean concept of Muda (waste), and involves many post-it notes, A3 sheets of paper, and discussions.

-We know you're tired of looking for practical advice on Value Stream Maps.
+We know you're tired of seeking practical advice on value stream maps.

 Download this eBook today to get our guide on the mapping process and turning the challenges you identified in your current state and capitalizing on them via improvement projects designed to help you (and your customers) reach a better, more delightful future.

 - The origins of value streams (Toyota, Nissan, and Knoeppel)

 - Example value stream maps, with accompanying explanations to interpret